Malton, North Yorkshire

 Malton is a market town, civil parish and electoral ward in North Yorkshire, England.
 Historically part of the North Riding of Yorkshire, the town has a population measured for both the civil parish and the electoral ward at the 2011 Census as 4,888.

 The town is located to the north of the River Derwent, which forms the historic boundary between the North and East Ridings of Yorkshire.

-Until 2023 the town was part of the Ryedale district and was the location of the headquarters of the district council.
+Until 2023 the town was part of the Ryedale District and was the location of the headquarters of the district council.

 Facing Malton on the other side of the Derwent is Norton.
 The Karro Food Group (formerly known as Malton Bacon Factory), Malton bus station and Malton railway station are located in Norton-on-Derwent.

 Malton is the local area's commercial and retail centre.
 In the town centre there are small traditional independent shops and high-street names.

 Malton has been described as "the food capital of Yorkshire" and was voted one of the best places to live in Britain by The Sunday Times in both the 2017 and 2018 lists.

 Malton was named the dog-friendliest town in the UK at the annual Dog Friendly Awards, in association with the Kennel Club, in 2018/19.
 In 2020 Malton was named as one of the most dog-friendly staycation spots in the UK and the best in Yorkshire.

 History

 British

 A seven-foot-long British oak canoe was found on the farm of Mr Hebden Flowers of South Holme in 1869.
 The relic was taken to Malton, being intended for the Yorkshire Philosophical Society's museum.
+Moreover, a skeleton similar to the one found at Kirkby Misperton Hall in 1866 was found beneath the clay in the coffer dam.
+These skeletons were buried in the customary British fashion, with the knees drawn up to the chin.
+A flint axe was also found some 150 yards away from the Derwent, near the old entrenchments, in 1868.